soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul3/M3EÜ2_Drawio-to-WissKI-Paths_en.md

 ---

-## The gnm-service as a transformation tool
+## The Gnm-Service as a Transformation Tool

 The **“Draw.io diagrams to WissKI pathbuilders”** web service supports the transformation of a semantic Draw.io diagram into a **WissKI Pathbuilder XML file**.